How To Write Dates in Spanish

-Mark on your calendar that today’s the day you’ll learn how to write dates, or las fechas, in Spanish!
+Mark your calendar: today’s the day you’ll learn how to write dates, or las fechas, in Spanish!
 You may want to write an email, book your next holiday to a Spanish-speaking destination, or schedule an event.

 Understanding the structural differences between dates in Spanish and dates in English will help you master the calendar faster.
-One key difference is that Spanish dates use a cardinal number while English dates use an ordinal number.
-Cardinal numbers are the original form of a number, such as 1,2,3, etc. Ordinal numbers look like 1st, 2nd, 3rd, etc.
+One key difference is that Spanish dates use a cardinal number, while English dates use an ordinal number.
+Cardinal numbers are the original form of a number, such as 1, 2, and 3, while ordinal numbers look like 1st, 2nd, and 3rd.

-Another key component to learning how to write dates is understanding their order.
-Spanish dates are ordered by day, month, year rather than the English order of month, day, year.
+Another key component of learning how to write dates is understanding their order.
+Spanish dates are ordered by day, month, and year rather than the English order of month, day, and year.

-Days of the Week — Los días de la semana
+Days of the Week in Spanish — Los días de la semana

 The Spanish calendar looks a little different from the typical English one.
-Spanish week days usually begin with Monday instead of Sunday.
+Spanish weekdays usually begin on Monday instead of Sunday.
 Additionally, days of the week in Spanish are not capitalized.